kalbir/personal-awesome-list/README.md

 ## Work

+- [The rands test](http://randsinrepose.com/archives/the-rands-test/) &mdash; test for health of your organisation, sort of strategy equivalent to [the Joel test](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/)

 ## People

 - [Who I want to work for](https://medium.com/@keavy/who-i-want-to-work-for-b04ce972c202) &mdash; Great list of characteristics of someone you'd want to work for, by GitHub senior engineer @keavy.

 - [How to socialize changes at work](https://chelseatroy.com/2018/02/25/how-to-socialize-big-changes-at-work-part-1-start-at-the-grassroots-level/) &mdash; this is pretty much exactly what I think about introducing change into teams.
 This part is about finding allies and how to introduce your idea.
 It's as if I wrote it.

 - [Strategic thinking with blogs and stickers](https://gilest.org/blogging-stickers.html) &mdash; a wonderfully clear bit of explanation of how you can communicate and embed your strategy through seemingly low key tools.

 ## Tools